Skip to main content

 Space (hold)Panning mode

-Click the ? icon at the top to view the complete list of shortcuts.
+Click the ? icon at the top to view the full list of keyboard shortcuts.